cube-js/cube/guides/real-time-dashboard/content/2a_cubejs_backend_with_bigquery.md

 The `sql` property of the cube defines the SQL that will be used to generate a table that will be queried by a cube.
 It usually takes the form of a `SELECT * FROM table` query.
-In our case you can see we are using [FILTER_PARAMS](https://cube.dev/docs/cube#context-variables-filter-params) here.
-Usually you don't need to pass filters to the `sql` property and filtering is done automatically by Cube.js, but in case of [BigQuery partitioned tables](https://cloud.google.com/bigquery/docs/partitioned-tables) you need to do that.
-The `events` table is partitioned by timestamp and cannot be queried without a filter over `timestamp` column.
+In our case, you can see we are using [FILTER_PARAMS](https://cube.dev/docs/cube#context-variables-filter-params) here.
+Usually you don't need to pass filters to the `sql` property and filtering is done automatically by Cube.js, but in the case of [BigQuery partitioned tables](https://cloud.google.com/bigquery/docs/partitioned-tables), you need to do that.
+The `events` table is partitioned by a timestamp and cannot be queried without a filter over the `timestamp` column.
 BigQuery partitioned tables is an excellent way to reduce the cost and improve the performance of our queries.

 Next, we define measures for our dashboard.
 The `count` measure is just a simple count of all total events; `pageView` and `buttonClick` are counts of corresponding events.
 The `online` measure is a bit more complex.
 It returns the number of unique users who performed any event in the last 3 minutes.

-Within `dimensions` we have simple `anonymousId`, `eventType`, and `timestamp`, which just shows the values from corresponding columns.
+Within `dimensions` we have the simple `anonymousId`, `eventType`, and `timestamp`, which just shows the values from corresponding columns.
 We've also defined a `secondsAgo` dimension, which calculates the number of seconds since the event's occurrence.